mtp13/order-summary-component/README.md

 ### What I learned

-- Flexbox - beginner onlyyour own learnings.**
+- Flexbox - beginner only.

 ## Author